-• Mode: options are "Disabled", "Only with Test Mode Off", "Only w
+• Mode: options are "Disabled", "Only with Test Mode Off", "Only with Test Mode On" and "Test Off Mode Mode and Test On Mode" (default).

 Depending on the selection, the device will permit using the manual control under the Test Off, the Test On, or both modes.
 Note that, as stated before, using the Test Off mode does not require any special action, while switching to the Test On mode does require long-pressing the Prog./Test button.